 Gupta et al. (2005) found steers mixed and relocated at 2 wk intervals had increased plasma cortisol, albumin, urea and non-esterified fatty acids.
 There was also a trend (P = 0.10) for lower growth rate in the mixed and relocated steers.
 However, this study only had 6 steers in each pen.
 This small number of animals in each pen would presumably reduce the effects of social stress compared with commercial feedlot pens, considering the observation of Taylor et al. (1997), that social hierarchy becomes unstable with more than approximately 100 animals in a pen.

-- Large BW range within a pen (ie > 100 kg) Untested. - Liquid supplements in receival pens (ie urea/ molasses) Untested. - Staffing levels i.e. pen riders per 10,000 head Untested. - Low stress cattle handling Untested. - Electrolytes in the water on arrival Untested. - Reducing time between feedlot arrival and induction Untested.
+- Large BW range within a pen (ie > 100 kg) Untested. - Liquid supplements in receival pens (ie urea/molasses) - Untested. - Concurrent disease Untested. - Electrolytes in the water on arrival Untested.